vapor/docs/4.0/docs/async.md

 `wait()` can only be used on a background thread or the main thread, i.e., in `configure.swift`.
 It can _not_ be used on an event loop thread, i.e., in route closures.

 !!! warning
-    Attempting to call `wait()` on an event loop thread will cause an assertion.
+    Attempting to call `wait()` on an event loop thread will cause an assertion failure.

 ## Promise